kieler/SoftwareProjectViz-examples/osgi/documentation-example/README.md

 1. open the `index.html` file in your browser, it should now show a few examples of OSGi visualizations of the KLighD project using SPViz!

 By default, this uses port 7001 and forwards that from the container to your host machine and uses the KLighD example.
-To change the port, modify the `Dockerfile` and change the last two lines to both use your preferred port instead.
+To change the port, modify the `Dockerfile` and the `docker-compose.yaml` and change the last two lines to both use your preferred port instead.
 To change the shown example, load them into this folder, modify the `COPY` commands in the `Dockerfile` and refer to these files in the `index.html` file.